raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

 We are enumerating every finite [balanced parentheses][brutal] string, and because our enumeration is ordered by number of nodes, and each node has two characters, our strings are also ordered by length.

-Which allows us to write a recognizer for whether a string representes balanced parentheses:
+This allows us to write a recognizer for whether a string representes balanced parentheses:

 [brutal]: http://raganwald.com/2019/02/14/i-love-programming-and-programmers.html "A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata"